 Group Travel Insurance: If you are a group of 20 or more people, you can buy group travel insurance plan.
 It covers trip cancellation, baggage loss or damage, medical evacuation and delay of trips.

-Schengen Travel Insurance: It is mandatory to buy Schengen travel insurance if you are travelling to Schengen countries – Austria, Denmark, Czech Republic, Finland, France, Poland, Germany, etc. for more than 90 days.
-The policy includes medical emergency services, 24/7 assistance, accident or injury coverage, death and disability cover, repatriation, etc.
+- Schengen Travel Insurance: It is mandatory to buy Schengen travel insurance if you are travelling to 26 countries under the Schengen countries like Austria, Denmark, Czech Republic, Finland, France, Poland, Germany, etc. The policy covers medical emergency services, 24/7 assistance, accident or injury coverage, death and disability cover, repatriation, etc.

-Asia Travel Insurance: If you are travelling to other Asian countries, you can opt for Asia travel insurance.
-Under this policy, your medical and other unexpected expenses will be covered.
+- Asia Travel Insurance: If you are travelling to Asian countries, you can opt for Asia travel insurance.
+Under this policy, your medical and other unexpected expenses will be covered

 The coverage offered by insurer varies for different providers.
 Following are the most common inclusions under travel insurance policy: